-Making it In Music
+Making it in Music

 Established in 1997, Music SA is a not-for-profit organisation committed to promoting, supporting and developing SA music.

-Music SA runs music business training, a comprehensive SA music industry website, music workshops in schools, an advisory service for SA artists and practitioners, industry development activities including events and seminars, accredited VET qualifications, as well as providing performance opportunities for emerging artists.
+Music SA runs music business training, a comprehensive SA music industry website, music workshops, an advisory service for SA artists and practitioners, industry development activities including events and seminars, accredited qualifications, as well as providing performance opportunities for emerging artists.
 The music industry is an exciting and challenging field with many areas of specialisation.
 The Music SA training program focuses on areas of music business, performance and sound technology to help you get a head start on your career in the business of music.

-Each accredited course features prominent guest speakers, including lawyers, publicists, venue operators, event and band managers – people who make their living from the music business – who are happy to share their skills and experiences to make your learning easier.
+Each course features prominent guest speakers, including lawyers, publicists, venue operators, event and band managers – people who make their living from the music business – who are happy to share their skills and experiences to make your learning easier.
 Past Music SA students are now working in areas as diverse as promotions, booking, artist management, music media and publicity as well as performing as self-managed artists.

 Music SA is committed to providing you with education, training and development opportunities in the music industry.

-- Deliver best practice, project-based vocational training.
+- Deliver best practice, project-based training.

 - Create an environment that accelerates learning and boosts performance of participants, assisting them to become music industry professionals.